33 South Textworks provides copyediting and proofreading services from Helensburgh, Scotland.

 Manuscripts for beta reads can requested on any readable format – as long as I can read it, I can report on it.

-A proofread is the final step before publishing, a last chance to make any changes or fix any errors before you pull the ‘publish’ lever!
+A proofread is the final step before publishing, a last chance to make any changes before you pull the ‘publish’ lever!

 I do a final run through before you submit your text for publication and check for consistency in spelling, formatting, page numbers, capitalisations, chapter titles, any citations or quotes, the references or index/bibliography (among the long list of other things) and make sure your work is as perfect as it can be.